nodanaonlyzuul/exquisite_corpus/README.md

 # Exquisite Corpus

 Scrape sites, feeds, & files.
-Turns it into 'just text' so you can feed them to the AI gawd.
+Turn them to 'just text' so you can feed them to the AI gawd.
+**You can parse any type of feed supported by [feedjira](http://feedjira.com/).**

 ## Installation